 - Multiple properties back on the tax roles

 - A safe and secure environment in and around the downtown

-• Mixed-income residential options that will suit the needs of existing Hempstead residents.
+- Mixed-income residential options that suit the needs of existing Hempstead residents

 Did you know that…?

-• The agreement Renaissance Downtowns-UrbanAmerica (RDUA) has with the Village stipulates that a Community Benefits Agreement must be signed before construction begins?
+- Renaissance Downtowns-UrbanAmerica (RDUA) signed a Community Benefits Agreement with the Village before construction begins?